 The Syllabus lists some of the core texts and finer details of this module from an administrative viewpoint.
-The Syllabus is here.
+The Syllabus is here and the module handbook is here.

 The module is 100% coursework.
-Coursework 1 is a report on a cyber security topic which is worth 40%.
-The submission date is week 5 – Monday October 23rd.
-Week 6 is a non-teaching week so there is no class on Monday 30th October.
+Coursework 1 is a report on a cyber security topic which is worth 25%.
+The submission date is week 5 – Wednesday October 22nd.
 The second coursework is a lab test where you will demonstrate aspects of your practical & theoretical pen testing skills.
-This is in week 12 – Monday December 11th and is worth 60% of your final module mark.
+This is in week 12 – Wednesday December 10th and is worth 75% of your final module mark.

 Lecture 1 : Introduction & Emerging Topics